 What Parents Should Know about RSV

-Fall and winter are busy times on South Shore Hospital’s pediatric unit.
+Fall and winter are busy times for pediatric caregivers, whether at South Shore Medical Center or South Shore Hospital.

-A large portion of our admissions during this time of year are due to respiratory illnesses, such as pneumonia, asthma and bronchiolitis.
+A large portion of sick visits or hospital admissions during this time of year are due to respiratory illnesses, such as pneumonia, asthma and bronchiolitis.
 Bronchiolitis is an infection of the lungs that causes inflammation and swelling in the small airways of young children.

 When a young baby’s tiny airways are inflamed or full of mucous, it can cause severe distress that alarms parents, and can require hospitalization.